OpenLineage/website/README.md

 * blog (`/blog`) and landing pages (`/`) is powered by Gatsby, which can be found in this repository
 * OpenAPI documentation (`/apidocs/openapi`), which is generated automatically
 * Java client documentation (`/apidocs/javadoc`)
-* documentation (`/docs`) is powered by Docusaurus, which can be found in the (docs repo)[https://github.com/OpenLineage/docs]
+* documentation (`/docs`) is powered by Docusaurus, which can be found in the [docs repo](https://github.com/OpenLineage/docs)

-The first three of these are deployed into the `gh-pages` branch of the (org domain repo)[https://github.com/OpenLineage/OpenLineage.github.io], where they are served by GitHub Pages.
+The first three of these are deployed into the `gh-pages` branch of the [org domain repo](https://github.com/OpenLineage/OpenLineage.github.io), where they are served by GitHub Pages.
 The doc site is served from the `gh-pages` branch in its own repo.

 ## Contributing content